fpereiro/hitit/readme.md

 `callback` will always receive `error` as its first argument and an array of `rdata`s as its second.
 If the sequence was completed successfully, `error` will be `undefined`.

 In the simplest case, `sequence` can be an array with a number of objects, each of them a valid `options` object that can be passed to `h.one`.
 However, you can have nested arrays with `options` inside; `h.seq` will unnest the array for you.
 This is useful when you have functions returning tests.

+If any of the components of `sequence` has a falsy value or is an empty array, it will be ignored.
+This is useful for creating conditional tests.
+However, these conditions cannot depend on the dynamic `state` of the test; rather, the conditional must depend on a condition that is defined when `h.seq` is invoked.

 Finally, you can use a function for converting each of the elements within `sequence` to a valid `h.one` `options` object.
 For example, the default `h.stdmap` function converts the following array: